 Your personal information may be available to us from external publicly available sources.
 For example, listed directorships, information from the electoral roll and press reports – we may obtain this personal information, for example, when undertaking due diligence on potential donors or fundraising partners to ensure they align with our mission and values, or when researching prospective donors (see “Donor profiling” below).

-When you visit our websites, we automatically collect the following personal information:
+When you visit our website, we automatically collect the following personal information:

 (a) Technical information, including the internet protocol (IP) address used to connect your computer to the internet, browser type and version, time zone setting, browser plug-in types and versions and operating systems and platforms.

-(b) Information about your visit to the website, including the uniform resource locator (URL) clickstream to, through and from the site (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, referral sources, page interaction information (such as scrolling and clicks) and methods used to browse away from the page.
+(b) Information about your visit to the website, including the uniform resource locator (URL) clickstream to, through and from the site (including date and time), page response times, download errors, length of visits to certain pages, referral sources, page interaction information (such as scrolling and clicks) and methods used to browse away from the page.

-We also collect and use your personal information by using cookies on our websites – please see our Cookie Notice for more information
+We also collect and use your personal information by using cookies on our website – please see our Cookie Notice for more information